Muzaffar-Xadjayev/contact-for-channel/README.md

 # contact-for-channel
-### This is Contact for channels bot.
+### This is Contact Bot for channels.
 You can get it and Try to use.